The Different Types of Pronouns in German

 That’s all.
 And it doesn’t really matter much in your case but it can help you get a deeper comprehension of how the German language works and who knows, maybe also how your mother language works.

-If you want to master the German pronouns, I can only recommend that you take a look at my German online courses which you can test here.
+If you want to master pronouns when speaking German, I can only recommend that you take a look at my German online courses.
 No risk, just fun.